Tramac/awesome-semantic-segmentation-pytorch/README.md

 cd ./core/data/downloader
 python ade20k.py --download-dir ../datasets/ade

-Acknowledgement: we thank the code support from "awesome-semantic-segmentation-pytorch (https://github.com/Tramac/Awesome-semantic-segmentation-pytorch)".
+Acknowledgement: we thanks the code support from "awesome-semantic-segmentation-pytorch (https://github.com/Tramac/Awesome-semantic-segmentation-pytorch)".
 The swnet is a improvement from enet.